basking2/mdhp/docs/index.md

 For custom layout, sidebars, etc, edit [`index.html`](index.html).

+To give a document a title you have 3 options.

+1. Create a tag with an id of `title` and it will be used as the document title.
+2. Create a tag with an id of `hidden-title` and it will be used as the document title *and* it will be hidden by the style sheet.
+3. If there is no `title` or `hidden-title` tag the first `h1` tag is used.

 ## How Do I Deploy This?

 Untar the package into any directory that serves out HTML.
 You will see the directory